oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 A client in trust domain A that needs to access a resource server in trust domain B requests a JWT authorization grant from the authorization server for trust domain A using a profile of OAuth 2.0 Token Exchange {{RFC8693}}.
 The client in trust domain A then presents the received grant as an assertion to the authorization server in trust domain B, using the JWT authorization grant feature of {{RFC7523}}, to obtain an access token for the protected resource in trust domain B.

 In some deployments, the client in trust domain A may obtain a JWT authorization grant using a proprietary API or interface other than the OAuth 2.0 Token Exchange protocol {{RFC8693}}.
 The details of such an interface are out of scope for this document but an alternative means of acquiring the JWT authorization grant is not precluded by this document.
-A JWT authorization grant, regardless of how it was obtained, MUST be used to request an access token from the authorization server in trust domain B as described in Section 2.4 in this document.
+A JWT authorization grant, regardless of how it was obtained, MUST be used to request an access token from the authorization server in trust domain B as described in {{jwt-authorization-grant}} of this document.

 ## Overview